GoonerMAK/BrackeysGameJam23/README.md

 # Cosmic Dodge

+This game was created as a submission for the Brackeys Game Jam 2023.
+The theme of the game jam was **Diving Deeper**.

 **Cosmic Dodge** is an action-packed space odyssey game developed using C# and Unity3D.
 Dive into the depths of the cosmos, where survival is a constant challenge, and navigate through asteroid-infested space to achieve cosmic supremacy.
 Showcase your piloting skills and precision shooting to outmaneuver fate and climb to the top of the leaderboard.

 ## Controls